richyjackson/richyjackson.github.io/docs/snowflake/dynamic_tables.md

 - Dynamic tables automatic check for data changes to underlying tables, populating data as required
 - They can be a compositon of multiple tables
 - They wont work against Shared View Objects as you require permission to the underlying tables
 - If the underlying tables is dropped and recreated, the refresh will fail and you will need to recreate the dynamic tables
+- You cannot time a dynamic table to refresh at a particular time

 ```sql
 CREATE OR REPLACE DYNAMIC TABLE ANALYSIS_DTBL